 The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenditures during the reporting year.
-Management makes accounting estimates when determining the estimated useful life of the Corporation's capital assets, subsidy repayable and accruing liabilities.
+Management makes accounting estimates when determining the estimated useful life of the Corporation's capital assets, subsidy repayable, accrued liabilities and deferred revenue.
 Actual results could differ from those estimates.